afaji/afaji.github.io/_pages/teaching.md

 implement it.

 This paradigm carries over to my academic teaching.
 I try to deep-dive into topics rather than just giving a high-level overview.
-For example, I deep-dive into the formula and the hands-on implementation of the subjects that I teach.
+Since mathematical formulas can be intimidating, I prioritize detailed diagrams to build intuition first.
+However, I still deep dive into every specific component of that diagram.
+Whether it is the attention head in a Transformer, the rank decomposition in LoRA, or the loss function in Knowledge Distillation, I ensure students understand the mechanism rather than treating it as a black box.
 I want students to be able to employ the algorithms, not just discuss them.
+This approach is reflected in my course reviews, where students noted that I can explain complex concepts in "newbie terms" yet remaining technically rigorous, as reflected by students as being "technical".

+I also ensure that the teaching is interactive and engaging.
+I strive to make the classroom less intimidating by incorporating humor and keeping the mood light.
+I design assessments that are fun and interactive.
+For example, in my recent graduate courses, I replaced standard final presentations with a poster session, mimicking a real academic conference where students actively discussed their work.
+For the upcoming undergraduate Algorithms course, I am designing a competitive multiplayer game framework where students will implement algorithms to control agents that fight against one another.

-Finally, I ensure that the teaching is interactive and personalized to engage more with the students.
+Finally, I try to personalize the learning experience to engage more with the students.
 I often ask questions to benchmark understanding and adapt if topics have not yet been mastered.
-I check the student’s status and every so often provide extra sessions for those who need more help, such as extra tutorials in coding or PyTorch.
+I check the student’s status and provide extra sessions for those who need more help.
+For instance, in NLP801 (2023) and NLP702 (2024), I noticed that some students struggled with coding, particularly those coming from non-computer science backgrounds.
+To address this, I organized extra hands-on tutorials specifically on Python and PyTorch.

 ## MBZUAI Teaching